sourcecodewithsebas/sourcecodewithsebas/README.md

-<h1> 👋🏾 Hi, I'm Sebastian!
+# 👋🏾 Hi, I'm Sebastian

-  -Cybersecurity • Software Engineering • IT Operations
+**`Cybersecurity • Software Engineering • IT Operations`**

+Welcome to my GitHub!
+I’m passionate about exploring technology—building, testing, and dissecting systems to understand how they work and how to secure them.
+Here, I share my journey, hands-on cybersecurity labs, and projects, while connecting with others who share my enthusiasm for tech.

+Feel free to explore my repositories and reach out if you’d like to connect or collaborate!

 <h2>👨‍💻 Cybersecurity Projects:</h2>

   - [Active Directory Home Lab](https://github.com/sourcecodewithsebas/ActiveDirectoryLab/tree/main)